Nandinikorlakanti/AI-App-/README.md

 ## 🛠 Troubleshooting

 - ❌ "Backend not connected" — make sure:
-  - Backend is running on `localhost:8000`
+  - Backend is running on `localhost:8080`
   - Frontend is configured to use that port
   - You are not using `127.0.0.1` in frontend when accessing from a different device

 ---

-## 📄 License

-MIT License — modify and use freely!
+run at local host :http://localhost:8080/